 About Janet Mazenier

-Based in Te Hau Kapua Devonport in Tāmaki Makaurau Auckland, Janet Mazenier is a contemporary abstract artist whose practice engages with place, time, affect, world bending, and materiality.
-Her drawn-paintings are characterised by texturally rich, excavated, and striated surfaces that evoke ancientness, the hidden, the unseen, and the ephemeral.
+Based in Te Hau Kapua Devonport in Tāmaki Makaurau Auckland, I am a contemporary abstract artist whose practice engages with place, time, affect, world bending, and materiality.
+My drawn-paintings are characterised by texturally rich, excavated, and striated surfaces that evoke ancientness, the hidden, the unseen, and the ephemeral.

-In 2025, Janet is leading an international collective called Meitheal—a collaboration born from time spent at the Burren College of Art in County Clare, Ireland.
-The collective includes world-bending, world-building women from Scotland, Spain, the United States, Ireland, and Aotearoa New Zealand.
-Their work will be exhibited in Seyðisfjörður, Iceland, in May, with a focus on inclusivity, art-making, and shared joy.
+In 2025, I led an international collective called Meitheal (an Irish term for people who support each other to bring in the harvest) —a collaboration born from time spent at the Burren College of Art in County Clare, Ireland.
+The collective includes world-building-bending women from Scotland, Spain, the United States, Ireland, and Aotearoa New Zealand.
+Our work Faultlines was exhibited at the Sluice World Building exhibition in Seyðisfjörður, Iceland, in May, with a focus on inclusivity, art-making, and shared joy.

-Janet is also a member of the MotherMother collective, which celebrates the work of women and non-binary artists in Aotearoa New Zealand – www.mothermother.co.nz.
+I am also a member of the MotherMother collective which celebrates the work of women and non-binary artists in Aotearoa New Zealand – www.mothermother.co.nz.

-She works from two studios in Te Hau Kapua Devonport – one at her home, and the other as part of the Studio D3 artists collective at Depot Artspace.
+I work from two studios in Te Hau Kapua Devonport – one at my home, and the other as part of the Studio D3 artists collective at Depot Artspace.

-Her paintings are created using oil paint mixed with beeswax (cold wax medium), enabling a low-toxic practice that results in ephemeral, textural works.
-The cold wax allows for both thick and thin layering, sgraffito techniques, and diverse mark-making.
+My paintings are created using oil paint mixed with beeswax (known as cold wax medium), enabling a low-toxic practice that results in ephemeral, textural works.
+Using cold wax allows for thick and thin layering, sgraffito techniques, and diverse mark-making.
 A variety of wet and dry media are used to build visual and tactile depth, creating layered, ethereal surfaces that give each work its distinct presence.

 For exhibition and residency details visit the Bio.